rsowald/GroupProject/README.md

 ## Project Description:
 Search for your recipes by ingredient and save links to a built-in weekly calender.
 If you don't have any special ingredients you want to use, you can push the random recipe button for a list of 10 random recipes to choose from.

+## APIs Used:
+- TheMealDB to pull a random selection of recipes
+- RecipePuppy to search recipes by ingredient

 ![Wireframe](/assets/wireframe.jpg)
 ## User Story:
 AS A hungry person